All features

 Trek Recording

-Record a trek with live stats, background GPS (OS + battery limits apply), voice altitude nudges, and shareable summaries.
+Record a trek with live stats, background GPS (OS + battery limits apply), voice altitude nudges, route replay, and shareable summaries.

 Use case: Recording your Annapurna Base Camp approach — voice alerts announce every 500m altitude milestone while you keep your phone in your pocket.